TheCorporationRsi/TheCorporation.space/README.md

 ## License
-This is the property of thecorporation (CORP), a Star citizen community.

-You must ask CyberDreamer#9412 on discord before reusing the code on another project.
+The Corporation (CORP), a Star Citizen community can use this project for their own need.
+Any other community related to Start Citizen are not allowed to reuse any part of this project without asking the permission to the owner of this project.